 Step 2: Picking the type of sword

 As we mentioned in a few articles on our site, there are many different types of medieval weapons.
 For HEMA, the most popular weapons are feders, longswords, rapiers, daggers, and smallswords.
-But as you probably know there were a lot of different weapons used through the history and custom sword makers most of the times offer custom orders as well.
+But as you probably know there were a lot of different weapons used throughout history and custom sword makers most of the time offer custom orders as well.

 Step 3: Finding a proper steel

-Each custom sword maker offers specific types of steel, so don’t forget to adequately explain what you need and how you gonna use the sword.
+Each custom sword maker offers specific types of steel, so don’t forget to adequately explain what you need and how you are going to use the sword.

 Step 4: Collecting measures

 Most of the swordmakers offer some examples of their finished work on their websites.
-If their products don’t fit your needs and if you know exactly what you must have, you can communicate with them, and they’ll give you a price and production time of a custom-made sword.
+If their products don’t fit your needs and if you know exactly what you must have, you can contact them, and they’ll give you a price and production time for a custom-made sword.

 Step 5: Let the forging begin

 When a swordsmith picks the best possible steel for your blade, it most certainly hasn’t got the right measures and proportions.
-Forge, power hammer, and pneumatic hammer are mostly used in this step, with 1 goal, to create a blade with a proper profile (length, width, and thickness).
+Forge, power hammer, and pneumatic hammer are mostly used in this step, with one goal: to create a blade with a proper profile (length, width, and thickness).

 When the blade has the final shape, some swordsmiths start a process called Annealing, which makes the blade softer and easier to grind.
-This is basically up to 24 hours long process of cooling down the blade, which is wrapped in an insulating material.
+This is basically a process of cooling down the blade, which is wrapped in an insulating material.
 Annealing can take up to 24 hours.

 Step 6: Grinding the blade

-On this step, swordmaker also picks how blade’s cross-section will look like.
-Each cross section has its own properties.
-Most popular cross sections are diamond, hexagonal, and lenticular.
+On this step, the swordmaker also picks how the blade’s cross-section will look like.
+Each cross-section has its own properties.
+Most popular cross-sections are diamond, hexagonal, and lenticular.
 Basically, the cross-section is one of the ways of determining the blade’s function.